 - April 15, 2020

 No Call Too Small

-An accomplished writer, Oscar Martens has won several Canadian literary awards.
+An accomplished writer, Oscar Martens has been nominated for several Canadian literary awards.
 This anthology compiles some of his best work previously only published separately.

 By the end of the day, a cop must choose between ethics and social death.
 A camp counsellor, stuck deep in the woods with a small group of boys, only has a few hours before the DTs kick in.
 Adult children scramble to get the best of what remains of their mother’s estate, but funeral plans may be premature.
 Sandwiched between a depressed mother and a careless father, a young girl must help attract customers to the family business, no matter the cost.

 The stories in No Call Too Small represent micro-scale disaster tourism on a winding road that is long and dark.
 Driving too fast, weaving between flaming wrecks, and drifting through cliff-side curves, there’s little choice but to hang on and meet whatever’s over the rise head on.

 “Taut, efficient and always just a beat away from heartbreak, No Call Too Small is a beautifully crafted collection.
 Martens deftly explores surprising and unexpected worlds, using them as a prism to dissect and understand human nature.
 With each successive story, I felt I was in the hands of writer who knows more than a thing or two about the love and pain.” — Marcia Butler, author of Pickle’s Progress